Nderim Saraçi

-Nderim Saraçi (born 1996) is a Kosovan chess International master since 2018 and a FIDE master since 2016.
-He is ranked as the best player in Kosovo.
+Nderim Saraçi (born 1996) is an Albanian chess player from Mitrovicë who plays for Kosovo.

+Chess career

+He was awarded the International master title in 2018 and the FIDE master title in 2016.
 He belongs to the SK 1912 Ludwigshafen club.

-He is 8 time Kosovan chess champion in 2013 to 2019 and 2021.

 He won the open rapid Pristina chess tournament in 2019.

 He drew 2nd- 4th place in the open rapid Adem Jashari chess tournament cup in 2019.